jozsefs/react-talk-fa/README.md

 After cloning make sure to have node 6.+ and use `yarn` command to install the required packages. (`npm i yarn -g` if it is missing)

-(The Dockerfile is just for example, this is not working currently maybe due to the hot-reloading nature)
+Note: The Dockerfile is just for example, this is not working currently maybe due to the hot-reloading nature

 Then, to start up the local server, run `npm start`